 I chose to pumpkin puree as it has a little more flavor than fresh.
 If you use canned, choose organic and make sure it has nothing other than pumpkin puree in there!
 If you want to use raw pumpkin or cooked and cooled, feel free.
 Raw pumpkin will have less flavor.
 Soak it overnight in water with a splash of lemon to soften and break down the starchiness.

 Serving Size: Two

 - 1 cup chilled coffee (I used decaf)

 - 2 cups fresh baby spinach (optional)

 Start by adding the coffee to your blender (see my blender recommendations), followed by the pumpkin.
 Add the frozen, sliced banana and spices, finishing with the spinach.
 Blend on high for 30 seconds or until the smoothie is creamy.

-* If you want to use canned pumpkin instead of fresh, you can sub 1 cup canned pumpkin puree for 2 cups fresh cooked and cooled pumpkin.
+* If you want to use fresh pumpkin instead of canned, you can sub 2 cups fresh cooked and cooled pumpkin.
 Fresh cooked and cooled pumpkin is more water-rich than canned puree.